Locations:

 Diagnosis and Tests

-The screening for antiphospholipid syndrome requires three kinds of blood tests to check for antiphospholipid antibodies.
-Each individual test cannot find all of the possible antibodies, so the tests are often all used together.
-At least one of the three types of blood tests must be positive two different times three months or more apart in order for the person to be diagnosed with antiphospholipid syndrome.
+Your provider will take samples of your blood for three different blood tests — one test that screens for each of the three antiphospholipid antibodies.
+At least one of the blood tests must come back positive for APS two different times three months or more apart for you to be diagnosed with antiphospholipid syndrome.

 Management and Treatment